Chef Lacey Coffin Crowned 2024 NL Fishcake Champion

-This past weekend the Newfoundland and Labrador Fishcake Championship unfolded as part of the festivities of the 11th annual Songs, Stages, and Seafood Festival in Bay Roberts.
+The Newfoundland and Labrador Fishcake Championship recently unfolded as part of the festivities of the 11th annual Songs, Stages, and Seafood Festival in Bay Roberts.

 The culinary event showcased the talents of local chefs in a celebration of fishcake.